-An Open Letter to Yoga Teachers…..
+Open Letter to Yoga Teachers

-There has been quite a bit of drama circulating lately over the internet in the teaching community.
+There has been quite a bit of drama circulating lately over the internet in the yoga teaching community.
 It seems to lead to a larger question of what should or should not be expected of you as teachers?
 Sadly, there seems to be a small uprising of teachers who shirk the importance of their responsibility nor do they seem to understand that as leaders (and, like it or not, that is what you are) you owe it to the community to maintain a certain level of decorum when it comes to being a representative of what yoga actually is.
 Even more disheartening, is that this small minority, through the means of the world-wide-web and social networks like Facebook, seems to be growing in voice and number.
-Instead of carrying our yoga off the mat and into the world, we are doing the reverse of carrying our suffering from the world and put it onto our yoga mat.
+Instead of carrying our yoga off the mat and into the world, we are doing the reverse of carrying our suffering from the world and put it on our yoga mat.

 To this small minority, I ask that you take a moment away from trying to gain attention and followers on Facebook/Twitter, for a meaningful assessment of the impact of your belligerent, rebellious attitude towards yoga.
 Stop and consider for a moment the impression that you may be leaving on the general population with all of these shenanigans.
 By your actions, as well as the words you write on the tabloid pages of Elephant Journal, you have demonstrated that do not take yourselves seriously (and not the good way of having a sense of humor, but in the way that shows you have no concern for interacting with the world in a responsible way), you have a flare for the dramatic, you can’t/won’t hold down a real job, you are doing a disservice to the profession of teaching yoga, you relish being the center of attention more than you care about your students welfare, y’all smoke way too much pot, drink too much beer/wine, and use yoga as a mask to permit yourself to engage in activities unbecoming of an ethical human being in the community.

-Naturally, over-generalized statements such as these are going to receive quite a bit of backlash from many “teachers”….mostly from the ones who are culpable of the above said behavior will be the ones to retaliate and profusely deny the statements I have made.
-Those who partake in the immature behavior we have all had to witness as of late, and those who are the self-proclaimed, “yoga rockstars”, will certainly have a plethora of excuses, justifications, as well as attacks on my credibility for having the gaul to write such a letter to the teaching community.
-However, those who are more experienced in both their personal practice, as well as their teaching, and are confident enough (and most likely NOT as infamous), will understand that this letter was not addressed to them, for they, too, have seen and expressed dismay as to how rampant this behavior has become over the past several years.
+Naturally, over-generalized statements such as these are going to receive quite a bit of backlash from many “teachers”….mostly from the ones who are culpable of the above-said behavior will be the ones to retaliate and profusely deny the statements I have made.
+Those who partake in the immature behavior we have all had to witness as of late, and those who are the self-proclaimed, “yoga rockstars”, will certainly have a plethora of excuses, justifications, as well as attacks on my credibility for having the gall to write such a letter to the teaching community.
+However, those who are more experienced in both their personal practice, as well as their teaching, and are confident enough (and most likely NOT as infamous), will understand that this letter was not addressed to them, for them, too, have seen and expressed dismay as to how rampant this behavior has become over the past several years.